 Fraudsters have taken notice and are doubling down their resources and focusing their attacks squarely on mobile apps to divert as many of those dollars into their own pockets as possible.
 One of their favorite ways to cash-in is Mobile Click Fraud.
 A recent study by ClickCease estimated that mobile click fraud costs advertisers and publishers over $24 billion, and that figure is up 64% from last year.
 The problem has become so pervasive that the Interactive Advertising Bureau (IAB) says “click fraud has never been a bigger threat to the mobile industry.“ Estimates vary, but they indicate that up to 50 percent of all publisher traffic is from malicious bots.
 In mobile games, click fraud manifests itself in the form of cheating tools that simulate and automate game maneuvers and actions for the purpose of gaining an advantage in the game, a.k.a. speed hacking.

-No matter how you slice and dice this number, there’s no question that mobile click fraud is a huge problem facing any mobile advertiser, publisher or studio, as well as all their customers, gamers and users.
+No matter how you slice and dice this number, there’s no question that mobile click fraud is a huge problem facing any mobile advertiser, publisher or studio, as well as all their customers.
 In the world of mobile click-fraud, everyone loses (except for the fraudsters).

 What Is Click Fraud?